Documentation Index

 Prev Next

 A refer string is an encrypted token that authenticates an end-user into an Unqork environment through a URL.
-Use refer strings when you need to send end-users a direct link to a module—for example, in a notification email—without requiring them to log in manually.
+Use refer strings when you need to send end-users a direct link to a module without requiring them to log in manually—for example, in a notification email.

 Important: Refer strings must always be generated server-side using a server-side executed (SSE) module.
-Never generate them in a front-end module.
+Never generate refer strings in a Front-End module.
 See Security Requirements below.

 How Refer Strings Work